maxlinc/polytrix/README.md

 The user-experience was heavily influenced by [test-kitchen](http://kitchen.ci/).
 Polytrix aims to do for multi-language development of command-line applications what test-kitchen has done for multi-platform development of infrastructure.

+## Features

+### Stages

+The stages involved in testing a code sample are:
+- **clone**: Polytrix fetches the code samples from Git (if they aren't already present)
+- **bootstrap**: Polytrix makes sure the necessary dependencies are installed
+- **exec**: Polytrix executes the code sample and captures information with [Spies](http://tbd)
+- **verify**: Polytrix checks the execution results against [Validators](http://tbd)

+You can run each of these stages individually with `polytrix <stage>`.
+You can also run `polytrix test` which will clean up old results and then run all of the stages.

+### Reports

+Polytrix can generate several reports, including reports that group similar code samples across different implementors to create report for compliance testing.

+You can run `polytrix list` to see a list of the known tests and their statuses.
+It will print a table to the terminal by default, but you can use the `--format` option to choose JSON, YAML, or Markdown output.

+TODO: Include screenshot

+You can also run `polytrix dashboard` to generate a more complete HTML report.

+### Spies

+The In order to test a code sample, Polytrix:Polytrix tests code samples.

 ## Installing Polytrix

 Polytrix is distributed as a Ruby Gem.
 It should be installed using Bundler by adding this line to your Gemfile: